Skip to main content

 Roles and Permissions

-• Roles are assigned to users or groups of users, where any user can have more than one role, like editor or owner.
+• Roles are assigned to users or a group of users.
+Any user can have more than one role, like editor or owner.

 • Permissions allow users to access certain objects based on their specific roles, like device_renamer or channel_archiver.

-For example, the role viewer of a trip can have permissions to view bookings, while the role owners has permissions to add or view bookings to a trip.
+For example, the role viewer of a trip can have permissions to view bookings, while the role owners can have permissions to add or view trip bookings.

 • Grant someone an admin role that can edit and read a document